-Saudi Arabia is often pictured only as a Muslim country where millions of Muslims travel for Hajj and Umrah.
-It is the birthplace of Prophet Muhammad, the messenger of Islam, and home to Mecca and Madinah, the two holiest sites of the religion.
+Saudi Arabia is often pictured only as a Muslim country where millions travel for Hajj and Umrah.
+It is the birthplace of Prophet Muhammad (peace be upon him) and home to Mecca and Madinah, the two holiest sites in Islam.

-These holy cities — with landmarks like the Prophet’s Mosque and Al Masjid al-Haram — are strictly off limits to non-Muslims.
-The Saudi government enforces these restrictions as part of Sharia law and Saudi law, which require everyone to respect local customs and the sanctity of places dedicated solely to worship.
+These sacred cities — with landmarks like the Prophet’s Mosque and Al Masjid al-Haram — are strictly off-limits to non-Muslims under Sharia and Saudi law, which emphasize respect for religious sanctity and local customs.

 Top 10 Places That Non-Muslims Can Visit in Saudi Arabia